nikhil7d/RoadSignClassification/README.md

 In this Python project example, we built a deep neural network model that can classify traffic signs present in the image into 43 different categories.

 ## Dataset
-For this project, we are using the public dataset **GTSRB - German Traffic Sign Recognition Benchmark** https://sid.erda.dk/public/archives/daaeac0d7ce1152aea9b61d9f1e19370/published-archive.html.
+For this project, we are using the public dataset **[GTSRB - German Traffic Sign Recognition Benchmark](https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign)**.
 The dataset contains more than 50,000 images of different traffic signs classified into 43 different classes.

 ### Python Libraries used
 Keras